miyuki/benchmarking-proposal/proposal.md

 implementation is not allowed to rely on that when performing optimization.
 If T is const-qualified, the program is ill-formed.

-Note: implementations are encouraged to leverage the as-if principle and not to perform any real I/O.
+Note: implementations are encouraged to leverage the as-if principle and not perform any real I/O.

 ## Naming